riscv-europe/summit-website-development/summit/2026/sponsoring.md

 ## Engagement Opportunities

-- **Platinum Opportunity - Premier visibility and on-stage thought leadership.** Ideal for: companies seeking maximum visibility, strategic positioning and executive-level engagement.
+- **Platinum Opportunity &mdash; Premier visibility and on-stage thought leadership.** Ideal for: companies seeking maximum visibility, strategic positioning and executive-level engagement.
-- **Gold Opportunity - Strong visibility with presentation opportunities**.
+- **Gold Opportunity &mdash; Strong visibility with presentation opportunities**.
 Ideal for: companies promoting products, platforms or tools to the RISC-V community.
-- **Silver Opportunity - Show floor presence and ecosystem participation**.
+- **Silver Opportunity &mdash; Show floor presence and ecosystem participation**.
 Ideal for: growing companies and ecosystem contributors seeking brand visibility and networking.
-- **Bronze Opportunity - Visible support for the RISC-V ecosystem**.
+- **Bronze Opportunity &mdash; Visible support for the RISC-V ecosystem**.
 Ideal for: startups and organizations looking to support and be visible within the RISC-V ecosystem.